joutvhu/joutvhu/README.md

 ## Hi there 👋, I'm Giao

-I'm a full-stack software engineer and open-source software developer from Vietnam.
+I'm a full-stack software engineer and open-source developer from Vietnam.

 ### Open Source Projects